thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Unit-2/07-movie-search.app.desc.md

 # Movie Search App.

-It's time to use everything you've learned so far in the 2nd unit to build a small movie search app.
+It's time to use everything you've learned so far in Angular to build a small movie search app.
 This project incorporates routes, custom directives, and the $http service.
 Watch the following video to get a sense of how it works:

 <iframe src="https://player.vimeo.com/video/135991632" width="500" height="388" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>